A close quasar pair in a disk-disk galaxy merger at z = 2.17

-Finally, \hst\ spatially resolved optical spectroscopy shows significantly different rest-frame UV continuum spectral slopes between the two nuclei ($\alpha_{\nu}$ = $-$0.70$\pm$0.24 for the NE nucleus and 0.08$\pm$0.06 for the SW nucleus), independently confirmed by Gemini/GMOS spatially resolved optical slit spectroscopy (Figure \ref{fig:OIR_spec}) despite some discrepancy between the STIS-based and the GMOS-based estimates since GMOS only marginally separated the two nuclei.
-The different spectral slopes disfavor a lensed quasar, although gravitational lenses may also produce different spectral slopes due to varying reddening along different light paths through the foreground lens galaxy\cite{Sluse2012}.
-There are noticeable differences in the broad emission lines, but the low spectroscopic data quality cannot conclusively rule out lensing based on the line shapes alone.
-The best-fit systemic redshifts estimated from the optical-IR spectra of the two quasar nuclei suggest a line-of-sight velocity offset of $\sim$310$\pm$50 km s$^{-1}$ (Extended Data Table 1), consistent with expectations of typical orbital velocities in galaxy mergers\cite{ContrerasSantos2022} but inconsistent with lensing (which would produce identical redshifts of the two quasars).
+Finally, \hst\ spatially resolved optical spectroscopy shows significantly different rest-frame ultraviolet continuum spectral slopes between the two nuclei ($\alpha_{\nu}$ = $-$0.70$\pm$0.24 for the NE nucleus and 0.08$\pm$0.06 for the SW nucleus), independently confirmed by Gemini/GMOS spatially resolved optical slit spectroscopy (Figure \ref{fig:OIR_spec}).
+However, the GMOS spectra are only marginally resolved for the two nuclei and hence the spectral slope measurements are not as reliable as the HST-based results.
+The different spectral slopes disfavor a strongly lensed quasar, although strong gravitational lenses may also produce different spectral slopes due to varying reddening along different light paths through the foreground lens galaxy\cite{Sluse2012}.
+There are noticeable differences in the broad emission lines, but the low spectroscopic data quality cannot conclusively rule out strong lensing based on the line shapes alone.
+The best-fit systemic redshifts estimated from the optical-IR spectra of the two quasar nuclei suggest a line-of-sight velocity offset of roughly 310$\pm$50 km s$^{-1}$ (Supplementary Table 1), consistent with expectations of typical orbital velocities in galaxy mergers\cite{ContrerasSantos2022} but inconsistent with strong lensing (which would produce identical redshifts of the two quasars).